Cudderfelix/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 # Web Stack Debugging #2

-#i For this project, we expect you to look at this concept:
+# For this project, we expect you to look at this concept:
 -  Web stack debugging
   - Do ensure to use google search to research on web stack debugging
   - Check out tutorial videos as well, to get a hang of the concepts